indigo-dc/deep-dashboard/README.md

 The simplest way is to use the Docker compose with the compose file that is provided.

-First of all, you would need to define a `docker/local.env` file, containing the aforementioned minimal configuration.
+First of all, you would need to define a `docker/.env` file, containing the aforementioned minimal configuration.
+Validate the docker-compose file
+with:

+    docker-compose -f docker/docker-compose.yml config

 Then you can build the containers needed, and start the Docker compose with: